-We have operations in eleven countries and our corporate structure spans multiple jurisdictions.
+We have operations in 11 countries and our corporate structure spans multiple jurisdictions.
 Further, we service clients across multiple geographic regions and multiple industries.
 We are required to comply with numerous, and sometimes conflicting and uncertain, laws and regulations including on matters relating to import/export controls, trade restrictions, taxation, immigration, internal disclosure and control obligations, securities regulation, anti-competition, data privacy and protection, anti-corruption, and employment and labor relations.
 In addition, we are required to obtain and maintain permits and licenses for the conduct of our business in various jurisdictions.
 Our clients' business operations are also subject to numerous regulations in the jurisdiction in which they operate or that are applicable to their industry, and our clients may contractually require that we perform our services in compliance with regulations applicable to them or in a manner that will enable them to comply with such regulations.
-For example, regulations that our clients' business operations are subject to include the Gramm-Leach-Bliley Act, the Health Insurance Portability and Accountability Act and Health Information Technology for Economic and Clinical Health Act in the US and the Financial Services Act in the UK and upcoming regulations such as the General Data Protection Regulation in the European Union, which will be effective from May 2018.
+For example, regulations to which our clients' business operations are subject include the Gramm-Leach-Bliley Act, the Health Insurance Portability and Accountability Act and Health Information Technology for Economic and Clinical Health Act in the US, the Financial Services Act in the UK and the General Data Protection Regulation in the European Union.
+In addition, HealthHelp, which we acquired in March 2017, administer programs offered by the Centers for Medicare & Medicaid Services, a United States federal agency that administers Medicare and Medicaid.
 Regulatory changes may result in our exiting certain parts of our business.

-On account of the global nature of our and our clients' operations, compliance with diverse legal and regulatory requirements is difficult, time-consuming and requires significant resources.
+On account of the global nature of our and our clients' operations, compliance with diverse legal and regulatory requirements is difficult, timeconsuming and requires significant resources.
 Further, the extent of development of legal systems varies across the countries in which we operate and local laws may not be adequately developed or be able to provide us clear guidance to sufficiently protect our rights.
 Specifically, in many countries including those in which we operate and/or seek to expand to, the practices of local businesses may not be in accord with international business standards and could violate anti-corruption laws and regulations, including the UK Bribery Act 2010 and the US Foreign Corrupt Practices Act 1977.
 Our employees, subcontractors, agents, business partners, the companies we acquire and their employees, subcontractors and agents, and other third parties with which we associate, could act in a manner which violates policies or procedures intended to ensure compliance with laws and regulations, including applicable anti-corruption laws or regulations.